Gerard T. Indelicato: Criminal convictions

 Indelicato served his federal sentence at United States Penitentiary, Allenwood.
-He finished his sentence on November 3, 1989 and began his state sentence at Massachusetts Correctional Institution – Plymouth.
+He finished his sentence on November 3, 1989, and began his state sentence at Massachusetts Correctional Institution – Plymouth.
 He was released on November 2, 1990.

-Later life and death
+Later life

 After his release from prison, Indelicato worked as a used car salesman.
 He served general manager of Herb Connolly Chevrolet in Framingham, Massachusetts.